Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

     - (new) always checks for collisions first
 - void draw()
 - void generateBag()
+    - Creates an ArrayList of shuffled tetriminos and adds to current bag
+- (new) void updateBag()
+    - Checks to see if there are enough tetriminos in current bag, if not call generateBag() to maintain enough
 - (new) boolean holdPiece()
     - returns false if a piece was unsucessfully held